Tony Thompson (singer): Biography

-Solo album, New re-form Group, Lawsuits battle
+Thompson had one son, named Tevin Thompson, who currently resides in Waco.

+Solo album, Hi-Five return, and legal challenges

 Thompson's only solo album, Sexsational, was released on Giant Records in 1995.
-After a three-year (1997-2000) stint on Bad Boy Records, Thompson formed his own record label, N'Depth, and re-incarnated Hi-Five with four new members.
+After a three-year (1997–2000) stint on Bad Boy Records, Thompson formed his own record label, N'Depth, and re-incarnated Hi-Five with four new members.
 The group's next album The Return was released in 2005.
 There was also a limited-run edition of a Christmas 2004 album titled "Five Days to Christmas."

 During a November 4, 2005 promotional radio appearance with then-DJ Wendy Williams, Thompson and re-formed bandmates were confronted with a cease and desist letter, which Williams read aloud.
 Sent on behalf of two former Hi-Five bandmates, the letter cited their legal ownership of the Hi-Five name.
 This stopped distribution of album/CD and sales.
 Shortly afterward on November 22, 2005, a lawsuit was filed in the United States District Court for the Southern District of New York as a third former bandmate joined the initial complaint.
 The action would prohibit Thompson, an original founding member from using the trademark "Hi-Five" name, that expired 1997 and not renewed; alleging agreement while minors, in connection with recordings not featuring all five original band members.
-Anthony Thompson was named as lead defendant, along with a former and three new bandmates, several distributors, retail outlet stores including Amazon and Walmart and RN'D, his primary distributor.
-Ultimately the legal case was not dismissed until August 2009, over two years after Thompson's death.
+Anthony Thompson was named as lead defendant, along with one of the former 1990’s members, and three John Does (new bandmates), several distributors, retail outlet stores including Amazon and Walmart and RN'D, his primary distributor.
+Legally, the Court case was not dropped; nor dismissed until August 2009, continuing over two years after Thompson's death.